Introduction

 Vice-President for Transitions and Societal Dialogue.
 ENLIGHT rotating presidency.
 University of Bordeaux.
 France.

-Jakob Komplien
+Jakob Klompien

 Keynote Speech